gdichicago/js101/README.md

 ## Class website

-The class website is available hosted on Github pages [here](http://gdichicago.github.io/gdi-js101).
+The class website and slides are available hosted on Github pages [here](http://gdichicago.github.io/gdi-js101/).
+You can teach this class using everything on that page and in this README.

 The website includes slides, exercises, homework, and additional reading for each class.

+**View notes on slides**: hit 's' and a new window will pop up with a presenter view, including notes, a timer, and some other useful goodies.

 ## Dependencies